EXCLUSIVE-Disney looks for cost savings, ponders layoffs-sources

 Disney completed a $4.06 billion acquisition of "Star Wars" creator George Lucas' Lucasfilm in December, and has said that it will begin producing new installments of the lucrative franchise in 2015, and make a film every two to three years.

+The studio's 12.3 percent profit margin in 2012 was the lowest of Disney's four major operating units.
+The interactive unit lost $216 million last year.

-Shares in the company fell 2.3 percent on Monday to close at $50.97, sharply underperforming broader markets.
-(Editing by Edwin Chan, Richard Pullin and Phil Berlowitz)
+Shares in the company gained 1.9 percent to close Friday at $52.19.
+(Editing by Edwin Chan and Richard Pullin)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan